Komu12ee/traffic-system/README.md

 - `inference_engine.py` rate-limits sends (`SEND_EVERY_N`) and uses a background worker (`ThreadPoolExecutor`) to avoid blocking inference.
 - `api_server.py` keeps a small in-memory ring buffer (deque) of recent events and serves the latest via `/latest`.
 - Frontend `useTrafficData.ts` polls the backend and falls back to demo data if the backend is unreachable.

 ---

-## How It Works
-1. Capture: `VideoLoader` yields frames from a video file or camera.
-2. Detect & track: `InferenceEngine` runs `YOLO.track()` and converts results to JSON.
-3. Metrics: `TrafficMetrics` computes vehicle count, class distribution, congestion score (sum of bbox areas / frame area), and lane-wise counts.
-4. Logging: `VehicleLogger` appends detections to `vehicle_log.csv` for later review.
-5. Send: every N frames the engine schedules an async POST to `BACKEND_URL` (default points to the HF Space URL).
-The inference loop itself is not blocked by network I/O.
-6. Backend: `api_server.py` stores incoming payloads in an in-memory deque and returns the latest via `/latest` for the dashboard.
-7. Dashboard: the React frontend polls `/latest` and updates charts, cards and alerts.

----